The Beginnings of the Anglo-Portuguese Alliance

 Downing Street Joint-Declaration 13 June 2022

-On 13 June 2022, at Downing Street, the Primes Ministers of Portugal and United Kingdom signed a new agreement between both nations.
-The Anglo-Portuguese Treaty of Tagilde, signed on 10 July 1372, is mentioned in the introduction and was in exhbition thus uniting the past, present and the future of the Alliance.
-You can read the contents of the joint declaration in UK-Portugal_Joint_Declaration
+On 13 June 2022, at Downing Street, the Primes Ministers of Portugal and United Kingdom signed a new agreement.
+The Treaty of Tagilde, signed on 10 July 1372, is mentioned in the introduction and was in exhibition during the signature thus uniting the past, present and the future of the Alliance.
+You can read the contents of the agreement in: UK-Portugal_Joint_Declaration

 The 600 Years of the Alliance